Sadomasochism: Medical and forensic classification

 In 1995, Denmark became the first European Union country to have completely removed sadomasochism from its national classification of diseases.
 This was followed by Sweden in 2009, Norway in 2010, Finland in 2011 and Iceland in 2015.

 DSM

 Medical opinion of sadomasochistic activities has changed over time.
 The classification of sadism and masochism in the Diagnostic and Statistical Manual of Mental Disorders (DSM) has always been separate; sadism was included in the DSM-I in 1952, while masochism was added in the DSM-II in 1968.
-Contemporary psychology continues to identify sadism and masochism separately, and categorizes them as either practised as a lifestyle, or as a medical condition.
+Contemporary psychology continues to identify sadism and masochism separately, and categorizes them as either practiced as a lifestyle, or as a medical condition.

 The current version of the American Psychiatric Association's manual, DSM-5, excludes consensual BDSM from diagnosis as a disorder when the sexual interests cause no harm or distress.

 Sexual sadism disorder however, listed within the DSM-5, is where arousal patterns involving consenting and non‐consenting others are not distinguished.